Integrated Health Management

 Benefit level exception

 If a medically necessary service cannot be performed within the member’s provide network, then an out-of-network service may be covered at the member’s in network benefit depending on the member’s contract provisions.
 A benefit level exception (BLE) to request that a service be paid at in-network level for an out-of-network provider must be requested prior to the service.
 If the request meets the defined exception criteria, the out-of-network service will be reimbursed at the customer’s in-network benefit.
+The member is still subject to balance billing.
+BLEs must be requested before care is provided.

 Facilities and hospitals are required to notify us of all admissions in order for claims to be reimbursed without delay.
 These services are: